 Over a decade of REDCap Expertise

-Research IT hosts and administers the Institute of Translation Health Sciences (ITHS) REDCap instance, which is part of University of Washington’s NIH-funded Clinical and Translational Science Award supporting research within the Washington, Wyoming, Alaska, Montana, and Idaho (WWAMI) Region.
+Research IT hosts and administers the ITHS REDCap instance, part of the University of Washington’s NIH-funded Clinical and Translational Science Award (CTSA) supporting research across the WWAMI region (Washington, Wyoming, Alaska, Montana, and Idaho).
+With more than a decade of experience, our REDCap environment has supported thousands of investigators and continues to grow — reaching over 17,000 active users as of 2022

-Our REDCap Instance: redcap.iths.org
+Our REDCap Instance

 Engage with us to build the REDCap project you need for your study.